Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Parametric Bayesian CMB component separation

 The noise term consists largely of contributions from instrumental white noise and $1/f$ noise, which acts to introduce large-scale correlated noise in the sky maps.
 For ground-based experiments mitigating atmospheric noise is a significant challenge, largely limiting accessible angular scales to $\ell\gtrsim 30$.
 The ability of such experiments to accurately recover low multipoles will be vital for future $B$-mode experiments \citep{2017PhRvD..95d3504A}.

 Given a set of sky maps at frequencies $\mathbf{\nu}=\left[\nu_{1},\ldots,\nu_{N}\right]$, the Gaussian likelihood for a pixel, $p$, is given by,

 where $\mathbf{\Theta}_{p,\lambda}$ are the model parameters, and $\sigma_{p,\lambda}$ is the pixel noise.
 We assume for simplicity that the noise is independent between pixels and frequency channels.
 This is not necessarily optimal when we consider the complications described above.
-However, the approximation is sufficient for the purposes of algorithm validation and performing simple forecasting analyses for CMB $B$-mode searches.
+However, the approximation is sufficient for the purposes of algorithm validation.